varun-gangadharan/statistics-for-strava/README.md

 * 🛠️ __Under active development__: Expect frequent updates, bugs, and breaking changes.
 * 📦 __Backup before updates__: Always backup your Docker volumes before upgrading.
 * 🔄 __Stay up-to-date__: Make sure you're running the latest version for the best experience.
+* 🤓 __Check the release notes__: Always check the release notes to verify if there are any breaking changes.

 ## 🪄 Prerequisites